dotnet/csharpstandard/standard/types.md

 - The `uint` type represents unsigned 32-bit integers with values from `0` to `4294967295`, inclusive.
 - The `long` type represents signed 64-bit integers with values from `-9223372036854775808` to `9223372036854775807`, inclusive.
 - The `ulong` type represents unsigned 64-bit integers with values from `0` to `18446744073709551615`, inclusive.
-- The `char` type represents unsigned 16-bit integers with values from `0` to `65535`, inclusive.
-The set of possible values for the `char` type corresponds to the Unicode character set.
+- The `char` type represents unsigned 16-bit integers with values from `0` to `65535`, inclusive, as a UTF-16 code unit.
   > *Note*: Although `char` has the same representation as `ushort`, not all operations permitted on one type are permitted on the other. *end note*

 All signed integral types are represented using two’s complement format.